You’ve worked hard all your life to build your super and now it is time to reap the rewards. Here are the rules on how and when to access your super.

 Here are some guidelines:

-If you permanently retire, you can access your super once you reach your preservation age (see table below).
-However, there may be tax implications for accessing your super before age 60.
+- If you permanently retire, you can access your super once you reach your preservation age (see table below).
+However, there may be tax implications for claiming your super before age 60.

 Regardless of whether or not you have retired, if you are aged 65 or over, you can access your super as either a lump sum or income stream.